saurabhpro/Web/Core JS/JS_Knowlede_Base/12-Function.md

 	'use strict'
 	return this;
 }
+/*
-//When returning this from a function call, its value is also Window.
-In this instance,
-//the function is part of the global scope, which means you can also call this same
-//function this way: window.globalFunction().
+When returning this from a function call, its value is also Window.
+In this instance, the function is part of the global scope, which means you can also call this same function this way: window.globalFunction().
 In either case the result would be the same.

-//In the earlier examples we are not using strict mode.
-Strict mode is a more restricted version
-//of JavaScript that is designed to have different semantics.
-If you were to use strict mode at
-//the top of the page, the first and second results would return undefined.
+In the earlier examples we are not using strict mode.
+Strict mode is a more restricted version of JavaScript that is designed to have different semantics.
+If you were to use strict mode at the top of the page, the first and second results would return undefined.

-//Strict mode can also be defined on the function level.
-Before all other statements add use strict
-//to run the function in strict mode.
+Strict mode can also be defined on the function level.
+Before all other statements add use strict to run the function in strict mode.
 When using the globalStrictFunction the result of this is undefined.
-//The reason you receive undefined is that this keeps the value of whatever it was set to when the function is being executed.
+The reason you receive undefined is that this keeps the value of whatever it was set to when the function is being executed.
+*/
 console.log(globalStrictFunction());
 console.log(window.globalStrictFunction());